-Description This ivory object, along with Walters 71.308 and Walters 71.314 were created by Muslim craftsmen, probably working in Palermo, Sicily, for the Christian court of the Norman rulers (11th-13th century) and were intended for personal use as containers for perfumes, cosmetics, and jewelry.
+Description This ivory object, along with others in the Walters collection, were created by Muslim craftsmen, probably working in Palermo, Sicily, for the Christian court of the Norman rulers (11th-13th century) and were intended for personal use as containers for perfumes, cosmetics, and jewelry.
 Many such small boxes and coffers, decorated with typically Islamic motifs such as birds, animals, and geometric designs, eventually ended up in Europe and took on a Christian function.
 They were often placed on church altars to hold the Host (Communion wafer) for the Mass and sometimes were even transformed into reliquaries to contain the remains of saints.
 Preserved in church treasuries, these examples of secular Islamic art were admired and copied by European artists making Christian liturgical vessels.

 |2/03/1981||Loan Consideration||examined for loan|

 |2/03/1981||Examination||examined for loan|

 - The Meeting of Two Worlds: The Crusades and the Mediterranean Context.
 The University of Michigan Museum of Art, Ann Arbor.
 1981.

 Provenance Léon Gruel, Paris; Henry Walters, Baltimore, 1925, by purchase; Walters Art Museum, 1931, by bequest.

 Download Image Add to Collection Share on Twitter Share on Facebook Creative Commons License